anamaytamrakar/Applied-Statistics/README.md

 in different genders?
 d.
 Is the distribution of bmi across women with no children, one child and two children, the same ?
-## References:
-● Applications of Data science in insurance domain
-● Data science in Insurance